RadoStef/RadoStef/README.md

 - 👋 Hi, I’m @RadoStef from Pomorie, Bulgaria.
 - 👀 I’m interested in Web Development, especially Front End and QA.
-- 🌱 I’m currently learning Java Script and the next step will be React.
+- 🌱 I’m currently learning Java Script.
-- 💞️ I work on one project currently, an informational website about the city I live.
+- 💞️ I work on one project, an informational website about the city I live.
+I will commit the code soon.
 - 📫 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/